raspberrypilearning/xai-challenge-text-classifier/en/step_4.md

 --- task ---

 Add a `when green flag clicked`{:class="block3events"} block to your workspace.
-This is the script that will run the first time we start the project.
+This is the script that will run the first time you start the project.

 ```blocks3
 when green flag clicked